micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

 1. If an idle pawn exists in the player's Base, the player may enter it and take another roll.

-2. Forward one of the player's forwardable pawn(s) on square by six and take another roll.
+2. Forward one of the player's forwardable pawn(s) on square<sup>1</sup> by six and take another roll.

-3. Forward one of the player's forwardable Doubled(s) by three and take another roll.
+3. Forward one of the player's forwardable Pair(s) by three and take another roll.

-4. If the player's Base is empty and the player has neither forwardable pawn, nor forwardable Doubled, the player takes another roll.
+4. If the player's Base is empty and the player has neither forwardable pawn, nor forwardable Pair, the player takes another roll.

 If a player makes a die of six, **a third time** in its turn, the turn is terminated and the next player takes a turn.

+<sup>1</sup> This includes a pawn who is part of a pair since the split is
+allowed.

-## Doubled
+## Pair

-**Moves**
+**Formation**

+When a player's pawn, after move, shares the same square with another pawn of the player, the two pawns form a pair.

+**Blockade**

+A pair acts as a blockade and affects the forwardability of opponent's pawn(s) behind.

+**Split: withdrawal of Blockade**

+If a roll makes a Pair not forwardable, but a pawn of the Pair is forwardable, the player can forward a pawn of the pair and they no longer form a pair.

+**Split by force**

+1. (By odd roll) If an odd roll is made where a pawn of the Pair is forwardable and the player's Base is empty, the Pair **must split** by forwarding one of the two pawns.

-If a roll of number **six** is made, in a player's turn, who owns a Doubled(Jota), this leads to one of the followings:
+2. (By forwardability) If a roll makes a Pair not forwardable, but a pawn of the Pair is forwardable and the player's Base is empty, the Pair **must split** by forwarding one of the two pawns.

-1. If the player has at least one pawn in its base, the pawn can enter.
-2. The doubled forwards by three squares.
+**Forward as a Pair**

-If a roll of **even** number, **other than six**, is made, in a player's turn, who owns a  Doubled(Jota), the doubled forwards by _N_ squares, where _N_ is the die number divided by two.
+If a roll of **even** number, **other than six**, in a player's turn, who owns a forwardable Pair(Jota), is made, the Pair can forward by _M_ squares, where _M_ is the die number divided by two.

-If a roll of **odd** number is made, in a player's turn, who owns a Doubled(Jota), this leads to one of the followings:

-1. If the player has a pawn on any square, that isn't the part of Doubled, the pawn makes move accordingly.

-2. Proceed turn to the next player(waste).

-**There is no "Trio"**

-TODO
+## Discard of roll

+If neither forwardable pawn on square nor forwardable Pair given to a player and the Base is empty, the turn is terminated.

 ## Setback